gustl-arg/fermat-tokens/README.md

 The first payments are schedulled for Feb 2016.

 <br>
-### Monthly Sales Program
+### Sale for Bitcoin Program

-Starting Feb 2016 we will be issuing Fermat Tokens for cash in order to cover project expenses.
+Starting Feb 2016 we will be issuing Fermat Tokens for bitcoin in order to cover project expenses.
 Here we keep track of the tokens issued by this Program.

 | Year | Month | Tokens Issued | Dollar Value | USD / Fermat Rate |
 |:---:|---:|:---:|:---:|:---:|